 Example:

 An account that hasn’t had any transactions for years suddenly receives multiple large deposits and international wire transfers.
-This abrupt change in behavior is a significant AML alert.
+This abrupt change in behaviour is a significant AML alert.

 6. Transactions Inconsistent with a Customer’s Profile